LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Rust/README.md

   - Measure the scalability of the CPU using full mode and the provided analysis notebooks
   - Compare CPU load and scalability across systems
   - This is not a benchmark but rather a tool to generate CPU load and measure the scalability of the CPU on a system

+### Notes
+- The tool will produce as output the measurement of the job execution time as a function of the number of parallel workers.
+- When run in full mode, the program will run a range of tests and output a cvs file with the measured values.
+- This folder contains also example data collected with the tool and Jupyter notebooks used to analyze the data.
+- See also the Python version of the same tool: [Test_CPU_parallel_Python](../Test_CPU_parallel_Python)

 ### How to run [test_cpu_parallel](test_cpu_parallel)
   - Option 1, run from a contained image using Docker or Kubernetes, see [Container](Container) for details